 1956—The last pockets of resistance are suppressed in Hungary.

-1933—“The Great Black Blizzard,” the first of the great dust storms, hits the Great Plains.
+1933—“The Great Black Blizzard,” first great dust storm, hits the Plains.

-1919—In Centralia, Wash., a mob of American Legionaires attacking an I.W.W. union hall discover the Wobblies are armed.
-After four Legionaires die, the survivors kidnap, torture, and kill Wobblie and fellow WW I vet Wesley Everest.
+1919—Centralia, Wash.
+Legionaires attack an I.W.W. union hall.
+Oops—the Wobblies are armed.
+With four attackers dead, the surviving Legionaires kidnap, torture, and kill Wobblie and fellow WW I vet Wesley Everest.

 1918—The War to End Wars ends, too late for 2,738 who die this day.